Peat: Ireland

-In the Republic of Ireland, a state-owned company called Bord na Móna was responsible for managing peat extraction.
-It processed the extracted peat into milled peat which was used in power stations and sold processed peat fuel in the form of peat briquettes which are used for domestic heating.
+In Ireland, a state-owned company called Bord na Móna was responsible for managing peat extraction.
+It processed the extracted peat into milled peat used in power stations and sold processed peat fuel in the form of peat briquettes, which is used for domestic heating.
 These are oblong bars of densely compressed, dried, and shredded peat.
-Peat moss is a manufactured product for use in garden cultivation.
-Turf (dried out peat sods) is also commonly used in rural areas.
+Peat moss is a manufactured product for garden cultivation.
+Turf (dried-out peat sods) is also commonly used in rural areas.

-In January 2021 Bord na Móna announced that it had ceased all peat harvesting and cutting operations and would be moving its business to a climate solutions company.
+In January 2021, Bord na Móna announced that it had ceased all peat harvesting and cutting operations and would move its business to a climate solutions company.

-In 2022 the sale of peat for burning was prohibited, but some people are still allowed to cut and burn it.
+In 2022, selling peat for burning was prohibited, but some people are still allowed to cut and burn it.

 Russia

-Use of peat for energy production was prominent in the Soviet Union, especially in 1965.
+The use of peat for energy production was prominent in the Soviet Union, especially in 1965.
 In 1929, over 40% of the Soviet Union's electric energy came from peat, which dropped to 1% by 1980.

 In the 1960s, larger sections of swamps and bogs in Western Russia were drained for agricultural and mining purposes.

-The Netherlands
+Netherlands

-2,500 years ago, the area now named the Netherlands was largely covered with peat.
+Two-and-a-half thousand years ago, the area now named the Netherlands was largely covered with peat.
 Drainage, causing compaction and oxidation and excavation have reduced peatlands (>40 cm peat) to about 2733 km2 or 10% of the land area, mostly used as meadows.
 Drainage and excavation have lowered the surface of the peatlands.
-In the west of the country dikes and mills were built, creating polders so that dwelling and economic activities could continue below sea level, the first polder probably in 1533 and the last one in 1968.
+In the west of the country, dikes and mills were built, creating polders so that dwelling and economic activities could continue below sea level, the first polder probably in 1533 and the last one in 1968.

-Harvesting of peat could continue in suitable locations as the lower peat layers below current sea level became exposed.
-This peat was deposited before the rise of the sea level in the Holocene.
+Peat harvesting could continue in suitable locations as the lower layers below the current sea level are exposed.
+This peat was deposited before the sea level rise in the Holocene.
 As a result, approximately 26% of the area and 21% of the population of the Netherlands are presently below sea level.
 The deepest point is in the Zuidplaspolder, 6.76 m below average sea level.